refractionware/linux/README.md

 Branches containing code for the Samsung Galaxy Tab 3 8.0.
 For an up-to-date mainline status, see the [wiki page on the postmarketOS wiki](https://wiki.postmarketos.org/wiki/Samsung_Galaxy_Tab_3_8.0_(SM-T310)_(samsung-lt01wifi)) (pretty much any change I make, or bug I find, I instantly write down there, even if it's not in my repos yet!)

-In general, if you're looking for my Tab3 work, I am currently pushing it to my GitLab repo at https://gitlab.com/knuxify/linux, which is a fork of the [exynos4-mainline/linux](https://gitlab.com/exynos4-mainline/linux) repo, see the `tab3/6.5.1` branch there.
+In general, if you're looking for my Tab3 work, much of it is pushed to my GitLab repo at https://gitlab.com/knuxify/linux, which is a fork of the [exynos4-mainline/linux](https://gitlab.com/exynos4-mainline/linux) repo.
+This is also where most code for my MRs to the exynos4-mainline linux repo reside.

 Sometimes though, I'll push some updates here.
 (This will probably also become my go-to repo for in-dev work if I ever do anything more involved, but in general, I use the GitLab repo since I make MRs to the exynos4-mainline repo from it.)

-- `tab3/6.5.1`: latest work, based off exynos4-mainline Linux 6.5.1 kernel.
+- `tab3/6.5.1`: old stable, based off exynos4-mainline Linux 6.5.1 kernel.
+Deprecated.
+- `tab3/6.7.6`: new stable, based off exynos4-mainline Linux 6.7.6 kernel.
 - `tab3/wip-otg`: (this should be moved to `wip/`...)
 Patch for MAX77689 MFD to 1. fix cable detection and 2. enable OTG.
 Does not handle OTG power yet.
 Also doesn't have working peripheral/OTG switching.
 Also also is missing at least one commit, be warned.
 This one should be re-done from scratch...

 ## baffinlite/*